Elections and Voting

 If you need to update your details on the electoral register it’s important that you respond as soon as you can - this means reminders don’t have to be sent.

 Please respond online if you can by following the instructions on the form you are sent.
-Responding online is particularly helpful in the current public health situation.

 The law in Wales has changed - 14 -16 year olds and qualifying foreign nationals living in Wales can now register to vote.